 What are emigrant’s thinking as they leave their home?
 Are they excited?
 Do they despair?
 What will they miss from home?
 Is there anything they are looking forward to on their journey or upon arrival in a new land.
 Sometimes these thoughts are recorded in letters or diaries.
 Sometimes authors publish them in memoirs on novels.
-Journalist try to capture them in interviews.
+Journalists try to capture them in interviews.
 And, sometimes they are captured in song.

 The lyrics are below as well as an image of the song sheet from the U.S. Library of Congress.